Skip to main content

 • gameplay

-• “The gameplay provides deep strategic elements, multiple ways to complete the fun varied levels, and great movie-like voice acting.”
+• “The game provides deep strategic gameplay, multiple ways to complete the fun varied levels and last but not least great movie-like voice acting.”

 • “The gameplay is like having a stroke and nothing is explained about the controls or what anything does.”